 - Technology, Innovation and Design

-Most thematic groups maintain a mailing list and inform their members on events and publications in the area.
+All thematic groups maintain a listserv and inform their members on events and publications in the area.
 They organize panels for the annual HDCA conference and meet at least once a year during the conference.
 Some organize additional workshops or conferences, collaborate on publications and provide opportunity for discussion.
 Please know that the thematic groups currently work only in English.

 Join a thematic group